 Cologne Carnival Party – Karneval

 Cologne Carnival is the biggest street party in Germany.
 From January 6 to Ash Wednesday, you’ll see lots of parades with floats, costumes, marching bands, and beer!
 The party atmosphere is contagious, so it’s a great time to visit Cologne and enjoy the fun!

 In Germany, this day is also known as Frauentag.
 It is a day to celebrate women and their accomplishments.
 Many events are held nationwide, including concerts, speeches, and exhibitions.

 Is also celebrated in Germany as Tag der Kinderrechte.
 This day is a public holiday which is a non-working holiday, so citizens have the day off to celebrate with their kids and participate in activities that are designed to help kids learn how to protect their rights.

 Rhine Westphalia Rhineland Palatinate

-During the holiday season, many Germans visit the Rhine Westphalia Rhineland Palatinate region of their country.
+Many Germans visit the country’s North Rhine-Westphalia and Rhineland-Palatinate regions during the holiday season.
 The area is known for its beautiful Christmas markets that sell a variety of ornaments, toys, and other holiday items.

 Reformation Day is a national holiday in Germany that celebrates the Protestant Reformation.
 The holiday falls on October 31 and commemorates the day in 1517 when Martin Luther posted his 95 theses.
 Reformation Day is celebrated with parades, concerts, and other events throughout Germany.

-There are a lot of national holidays and public holidays in Germany that are celebrated similarly to other countries like Christmas, New Year, Father’s Day, and Mother’s Day but there are also unique their own.
-Traditions may also be the same and some are not.
+Many national and public holidays in Germany are celebrated similarly to other countries, like Christmas, New Year, Father’s Day, and Mother’s Day, but they are unique.
+Traditions may also be the same, and some are not.
 But the important thing is we remember and enjoy these holidays accordingly.